gchchung/Diploscapter_pachys/telomere_detection/README.md

 | SRR25177361 and SRR25177362  | _Strongyloides sterocoralis_ | | ONT |

-Caenorhabditis_ ([Yoshimura _& al._ 2019, _Genome Res_](http://genome.cshlp.org/lookup/pmidlookup?view=long&pmid=31123080)) and _Meloidogyne_ ([Dai _& al._ 2023 _Nat Comm_](https://www.nature.com/articles/s41467-023-42700-w)) nematodes across both Nanopore and PacBio platforms.
-We expect the algorithm to work on any unsheared Nanopore and PacBio genomic library derived from a species with conventional telomeres maintained by a functional telomerase.

 ## How the algorithm works
 Much of our algorithm depends on the TideHunter program written by Yan Gao, Bo Liu, Yadong Wang, and Yi Xing ([Gao & al. 2019 _Bioinformatics_](https://academic.oup.com/bioinformatics/article/35/14/i200/5529224)).
 Our algorithm first takes a collection of long reads (from Oxford Nanopore or PacBio sequencing platforms) and partitions each read into two - the first 1000 bps and the last 1000 bps.
 TideHunter is run on these partitions to detect any tandem repeats of length ```k```.
 Next, our algorithm reads the TideHunter output and ranks the repeated sequences together with their reverse complements based on occupancy (saved as *_TideHunter_parser_OUTPUT_CONDENSED.txt).
 This ranking step also merges classes of repeat sequences that are circularly permuted (repeats of ATCG are considered the same class as repeats of TCGA, CGAT and GATC).